galaxyproject/admin-training/README.md

 ### Friday

+**Start** today by sharing *What music/artist/audiobook have you been listening to these days?* in the [#general][slack-general] channel in Slack.

-Today is a "Choose Your Own Adventure" day.
+Today is a ["Choose Your Own Adventure"](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure) day.
 Choose the content you're interested in, and we'll be around to support you.

 | **Topic**                                           | **Video**                             | **Slides / Materials**                                       | Slack Channel            |
 | --------------------------------------------------- | ------------------------------------- | ------------------------------------------------------------ | ------------------------ |